-We have discussed high potassium foods for breakfast and gave a recipe for a quick breakfast.
+Previously, we discussed high potassium foods for breakfast and gave a recipe for a quick breakfast.
 Today we will give a quick lunch consisting of high potassium food.

 The raw vegetables are delicious.
-It is interesting how you can notice the flavor of the vegetable when you are no longer used to the high salt and sugar that is part of so many packaged foods.
-In the featured lunch the vegetable is cauliflower.
+It is interesting how you can notice the flavor of the vegetable when you no longer are used to the high salt and sugar that is part of so many packaged foods.
+In the featured lunch, the vegetable is cauliflower.

 Combining the potassium and sodium amounts from last week's breakfast, the total for the first two meals is 3442 mg potassium and 372 mg of sodium.
-We need only 1300 more mg of potassium to reach the magic 4700 mg and less than 1100 mg of sodium to stay under 1500 mg sodium.
+We need only 1300 more mg of potassium to reach the magic 4700 mg, and less than 1100 mg of sodium to stay under 1500 mg sodium.

 Generally the more veggies, the fewer calories you will take in before you feel full.
 Some vegetables keep you full longer than others.
 Beans and certain intact grains also keep hunger away longer.

 The meat is slightly less than previously described, but 70 grams of protein in a day is adequate for most of us.
 This would be 20 grams at a time for 3 or 4 times a day.
-If you are very active physically or are trying to build muscle, you would want to get more protein in a day.
+If you are very active physically, or are trying to build muscle, you would want to get more protein in a day.

 USDA National Nutrient Database Standard Reference – Release 22.
-The rest we calculated.

 If you want to find the potassium and sodium values for these food items, they can be found at the tables that include vegetables, poultry, spices, nuts, dairy, and fruits.
 You can find other food items by food category also.
 Click on the “Links to Food Potassium Tables” tab at the top of the page to find links to all these tables.